danielna/danielna.github.com/_posts/2012-12-31-nye-cooking.md

 <div class="photo-block">
     <img src="/assets/img/2012-12-31/10.jpg" title="Repeat as necessary."/>
-    <div class="caption">Repeat as necessary.<br/>20 minutes at 400 degrees, until the fish flakes with a fork.
+    <div class="caption">Repeat as necessary.
+20 minutes at 400 degrees, until the fish flakes with a fork.
     </div>
 </div>